 To make this observation, scientists analyzed data collected between 2004 and 2016.
 During these 12 years, the scientists detected more than 30,000 ultra-high-energy cosmic rays.

-If ultra-high-energy cosmic rays emerging from the Milky Way, one can say that come from all across the sky or from the direction of the supermassive black hole at the galaxy’s center.
-But, here scientists observed that the rays are actually emerging from a broad area of sky about 90 degrees away from the direction of the Milky Way’s core.
+If ultra-high-energy cosmic rays emerge from the Milky Way, one can say that they come from all across the sky or from the direction of the supermassive black hole at the galaxy’s center.
+But, here, scientists observed that the rays are actually emerging from a broad area of sky about 90 degrees away from the direction of the Milky Way’s core.

 Kampert said, “This direction where most of the ultra-high-energy cosmic rays came from is a place with an increased density of nearby galaxies.
 These galaxies, or some subset of these galaxies, contain the sources of these cosmic rays.”

 - Auger Collaboration, T. P., Aab, A., Abreu, P., Aglietta, M., Samarai, I. A., M. Albuquerque, I. F., Allekotte, I., Almela, A., Castillo, J. A., Alvarez-Muñiz, J., Anastasi, G. A., Anchordoqui, L., Andrada, B., Andringa, S., Aramo, C., Arqueros, F., Arsene, N., Asorey, H., Assis, P., . . .
 Zuccarello, F. (2017).
 Observation of a large-scale anisotropy in the arrival directions of cosmic rays above 8 × 1018 eV.
 Science.
 DOI: aan4338